Tucker29/hello-world/English_1.md

 __charisma__: k er ri z m er: ====charm, 魅力.

+If I were your position, I would do the same.
+And ....
+hyporthetical question.
+Does it concern that ....? 你有没有想过....

 ## 2018.11.9
 __*sustain*__: 1.support mentally or physically  2.undergo or suffer  3. uphold, affirm, comfirm the justice or validity of.